-o The "c" bit of the Completeness characteristic bit is set when the source of the incoming route is known precisely, for instance, from an IGP within the local autonomous system or EGP at one of the autonomous system's boundaries.
-It refers to the status of the path information carried by the routing protocol.

-The "pl" or the PathLength characteristic sub-field is set depending on the length of the AS_PATH that the protocol could have carried when importing the route into the OSPF routing domain.
-The length bits will indicate whether the AS_PATH attribute for the length is zero, one, or greater than one.
+- The Completeness characteristic bit is set when the source of the incoming route is known precisely, for instance, from an IGP within the local autonomous system or EGP at one of the autonomous system's boundaries.
+It refers to the status of the path information carried by the routing protocol. - The PathLength characteristic sub-field is set depending on the length of the AS\PATH that the protocol could have carried when importing the route into the OSPF routing domain.
+The length bits will indicate whether the AS\PATH attribute for the length is zero, one, or greater than one.

-Routes imported from an IGP will usually have an AS_PATH of length of 0, routes imported from an EGP will have an AS_PATH of length 1, BGP and routing protocols that support complete path information, either as AS_PATHs or routing domain paths, will indicate a path greater than 1.
+Routes imported from an IGP will usually have an AS\PATH of length of 0, routes imported from an EGP will have an AS\PATH of length 1, BGP and routing protocols that support complete path information, either as AS\PATHs or routing domain paths, will indicate a path greater than 1.

 The OSPF tag is not wide enough to carry path information about routes that have an associated PathLength greater than one.
-Path information about these routes will have to be carried via IBGP.
+Path information about these routes will have to be carried via BGP to other ASBRs within the same AS.
 Such routes must not be exported from OSPF into BGP.